yoyoberenguer/EPROM/README.md

 The EPROMs programmer prototype describe in this Electronic article is designed to flash EPROMs memories (read-only memory whose contents can be erased by ultraviolet light or other means and reprogrammed using a pulsed voltage) such as the SMT27C256B from Texas instrument.

 ![image](https://github.com/yoyoberenguer/EPROM/blob/main/M27C256/27C256.jpg)

 The chip SMT27C256B is composed of 256K bit electrically Programmable Read Only Memory (EPROM).
-The device is organized as 32K words by 8 bits  (32K  bytes).
+The device is organized as 32K by 8 bits  (32K  bytes).

-The version 1.0 is compatible only with the memory chip SMT27C256B (256M-Bytes), however the version 2.0 will allow larger chip, such as the SMT27C512 to be recognized during the boot sequence with its electronic signature
+The version 1.0 is compatible only with the memory chip SMT27C256B (256k-bit), however the version 2.0 will allow larger chip, such as the SMT27C512 to be recognized during the boot sequence with its electronic signature
 (mannufacturer and product code).
-The SMT27C512 series are 65536 by 8-bit(524 288-bit), ultraviolet (UV) light erasable, electrically programmable read-only  memories.
+The SMT27C512 series are 65536 by 8-bit, ultraviolet (UV) light erasable, electrically programmable read-only  memories.

 The version 3.0 (still on the drawing board) will be desgin with the 8-bit microprocessor Zilog Z80